 (d) Procedure for Expulsion:

-After an affirmative vote of the Board, the Member shall be notified of the expulsion in writing and given ninety (90) days to appeal that decision in writing;
+After an affirmative vote of the Board of Directors, the Member shall be notified of the expulsion in writing and given ninety (90) days to appeal that decision in writing;

-The Board, at its discretion, may elect not to disclose the expulsion until the ninety (90) days are over, except to the subject Member;
+The Board of Directors, at its discretion, may elect not to disclose the expulsion until the ninety (90) days are over, except to the subject Member;

-The written appeal shall be considered by the Board or by a person authorized by the Board to determine whether the expulsion should be rescinded;
+The written appeal shall be considered by the Board of Directors or by a person authorized by the Board of Directors to determine whether the expulsion should be rescinded;

-The decision of the Board or designee regarding the appeal shall be final;
+The decision of the Board of Directors or designee regarding the appeal shall be final;

 Any judicial or administrative action challenging the expulsion, including claim of defective notice, shall be commenced within one (1) month after the effective date of expulsion.

-Where membership is terminated pursuant to subsections (b) or (c), any then currently paid dues shall be refunded to the Member on a prorated basis, less an administrative fee.
+Where Membership in the Corporation is terminated pursuant to subsections (b) or (c), any then currently paid dues shall be refunded to the Member on a prorated basis, less an administrative fee.

 Section 2.05.
 Transfer of Membership.
 Membership in the Corporation is not transferable or assignable to any other individual or organization, except by operation of law as in, for example, a merger or consolidation, without prior approval of the Board of Directors.

 Section 2.06.
 Annual Meeting of Members.
-An annual meeting of the Members shall be held at such date and time designated by the Board by resolution.
+An annual meeting of the Members shall be held at such date and time designated by the Board of Directors by resolution.

 Section 2.07.
 Special Meetings.
-Special Meetings of a simple majority of the Members or a simple majority of the Board may be called at any time as designated by the Board by resolution.
-The Board shall also call such meetings whenever requested by a simple majority of the Members.
+Special Meetings of a simple majority of the Members or a simple majority of the Board of Directors may be called at any time as designated by the Board of Directors by resolution.
+The Board of Directors shall also call such meetings whenever requested by a simple majority of the Members.

 Section 2.08.
 Notice of Meetings.
 In accordance with Section 7.07, notice stating the place, day and hours of any meeting of the Members shall be delivered to the primary representative or his or her alternate of each Member not less than fourteen (14) days prior to the date of such meeting.
 In the case of a Special Meeting, the purpose or purposes of such meeting shall be stated in the notice.

 Section 2.09.
 Member Quorum and Voting.
 A simple majority of the Members, including duly designated proxies, shall constitute a quorum at a meeting of the Members.
-The Board shall designate voting rights of a class or classes of
+The Board of Directors shall designate voting rights of a class or classes of

 Members by resolution; provided, however, any such voting rights are subject to each Member being a member in good standing as defined by Section 2.01 (a) through (c) at such date of a meeting of the Members.
 Except as otherwise may be provide herein, the vote of a simple majority of Members present at the time of the vote, if a quorum is present at such time, shall be an act of the Corporation.
 In the case of a tie vote, the Executive Director shall cast a vote.